The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 Communication is Everyone’s Concern

-Like everything in a business relates to sales, everything a business does or says is communication.
-Selling is in itself a highly specific and targeted form of communication.
+Like everything in a business relating to sales, everything a business does or says is communication.
+Selling is itself a highly specific and targeted form of communication.
 Leadership is a form of communication.
-Products or services are in themselves communication.
+Products or services are themselves communication.

 In short, communication concerns everyone and everything in a business.
 However, many coworkers cannot see their part in the communication process.